 “After becoming more familiar with special education and the school system, it became apparent to me that a career in school psychology would be the optimal integration of my interests in psychology and education,” she says.
 “Applying the concepts of brain-behavior relationships and evidence-based practices to classroom settings is among my primary career goals.”

-A social studies teacher and swimming coach, Jeremy Landa joins the Neag School in pursuit of a doctorate in the measurement, evaluation, and assessment program, with concentrations in the areas of social justice and in educator quality and effectiveness.
+A social studies teacher and swimming coach, Jeremy Landa joined the Neag School in Fall 2015 in pursuit of a doctorate in the measurement, evaluation, and assessment program, with concentrations in the areas of social justice and in educator quality and effectiveness.

 As the social studies department leader at Cooperative Arts and Humanities High School, a public magnet school in New Haven, Conn., Landa found it frustrating that standardized assessments have been limited to measuring a student’s overall achievement and not his or her individual growth.
 Ignoring individual improvement, he says, is a disservice to students and teachers.